hardcore-coder-69/mind-reader-ai-engine/README.md

-# mind-reader-ai-engine
+mind-reader-ai-engine
-Mind Reader AI Engine
+# A Mind Reader AI Engine

+This project is an artist's depiction of how technology works.